Japanese Skincare Routine – Follow These 10 Steps To Get That “Glass Skin”

 Meishoku Medicated Placenta Whitening Eye Cream

-Eye creams are designed specifically for the delicate skin area around the eyes.
-As such, they should be applied gently with care.
+Eye creams are designed for the delicate skin area around the eyes.

 One of the most popular Japanese eye creams is the Meishoku Medicated Placenta Whitening Eye Cream.
-This eye cream combines whitening and anti-aging ingredients with a placenta special compound to deeply penetrate the area around the eyes.
-It lightens dark eye bags and targets eye wrinkles whilst simultaneously nourishing the area.
+This eye cream combines whitening and anti-aging ingredients with a placenta infused compound to deeply penetrate the area around the eyes.
+It lightens dark eye bags and targets eye wrinkles while nourishing the area.

 Make sure you check out this article for more Japanese skin whitening products!